memphis-cs/skills-test-2019-fall/README.md

 Hint: To complete this task, you should need to

-- create a new migration that add a FK column,
+- create a new migration that adds an FK column,
 - update the existing model classes,
 - update the existing database seeds, and
 - update the existing `show` view.